Performance Collaboration – An Essential Element of a High Performance Culture

 These are factors to consider before having a performance collaboration dialogue with an individual or team:

 Focusing on system effectiveness before focusing on individual effectiveness.
-These steps should first be followed with a leader’s senior team.
+These steps should ideally happen first with a leader’s senior team.
 Please see our blog post on Making it Real for more detail.
 Most leaders see their teams/organizations as a collection of individuals rather than first taking a systemic approach.
 Individual performance must be seen within the context of the overall team/organization.
-With a systemic approach, a leader will, in collaboration with senior leaders, and often with input of others:
+Optimizing the overall team/organization performance, first, provides support for then focusing on individual performance.
+With a systemic approach, a leader will, in collaboration with senior leaders, and often with the input of others:

 Clarify the overall Purpose of their team or organization, with input from the others while still making it clear what is non-negotiable.
 This should be as collaboraitve as possible and also needs to evolve over time, as complexity requires both ongoing collaboration and the willingness to shift as new data emerge.